akshat0924/basicportfolio/README.md

-# 🌐 My Portfolio Website
+# 💼 My Portfolio Website

+Hi there! 👋
-This is my personal portfolio website built using **HTML** and **CSS**.
+This is my **personal portfolio website** built using **HTML5** and **CSS3**.
-It showcases my skills, projects, and contact details in a simple and clean design.
+It highlights my skills, projects, and ways to connect with me.

 ---

-## 🚀 Features
+## ✨ Features
-- Responsive design
+- 🖥️ Responsive and clean design
-- About Me section
+- 📄 About Me section
-- Projects showcase
+- 💻 Projects showcase
-- Contact information
+- 📬 Contact information

 ---

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack
 - **HTML5**
 - **CSS3**

 ---